Government (linguistics): Traditional case government

-Prepositions (and postpositions and circumpositions, i.e. adpositions) are like verbs in their ability to govern the case of their complement, and like many verbs, many adpositions can govern more than one case, with distinct interpretations.
+Prepositions, as well as postpositions and circumpositions, which are adpositions, are similar to verbs in their ability to govern the case of their complement, and like many verbs, many adpositions can govern more than one case and then have distinct interpretations.
 For example in Italy would be in Italia, Italia being an ablative case form, but towards Italy would be in Italiam, Italiam being an accusative case form.

 In government and binding theory

 The abstract syntactic relation of government in government and binding theory, a phrase structure grammar, is an extension of the traditional notion of case government.
 Verbs govern their objects, and more generally, heads govern their dependents.
 A governs B if and only if: